ks-s-a/WeatherApp/README.md

-This is a small site, wich allow to compare different sources of weather data.
+This is a small site, which allow to compare different sources of weather data.